walkerkaiman/Interactor2/README.md

-# Interactor2 - Simplified Headless Service
+# Interactor - Simplified Headless Service

-Interactor2 is a simplified, headless singleton service for building interactive art installations.
+Interactor is a simplified, headless singleton service for building interactive art installations.
 It provides a streamlined architecture focused on module-based interactions with minimal complexity.

 ## Architecture Overview